Nuclear Power in Canada

 The four Pickering A reactors were laid up in 1997.
 Pickering A1 and A4 have both been refurbished in recent years, extending their life expectancy to 2022 and 2018, respectively.
 The Pickering 1 refurbishment in 2004-05 cost its operator Ontario Power Generation (OPG) over US$1600/kWe, more than double the original estimate, which led the government to retire units 2 & 3 rather than refurbish them.

-The Pickering B reactors are licensed to mid-2013.
-In February 2010, OPG decided against full refurbishment, but will spend C$ 300 million on keeping them going for another ten years before finally closing and decommissioning them in 2020, or possibly earlier.
+In February 2010, OPG decided against full refurbishment, but will spend C$ 200 million on keeping them going for another ten years before finally closing and decommissioning them in 2020, or possibly earlier.
 CNSC renewed the single operating licence of all six reactors for five years in August 2013, subject to a whole-site probabilistic safety assessment focused on the B units 5-8.

 Facing an impending power shortage, the Ontario government in October 2005 agreed with Bruce Power to refurbish its four oldest reactors, collectively known as Bruce A, each with 769 MWe capacity (see Appendix 1: Ontario Energy Policy).
-Refurbishment is underway at units 1 and 2.
 Unit 2 was earlier laid up in 1995 due to a maintenance accident in which lead contaminated the core.
 Unit 1 was laid up along with the four Pickering A units at the end of 1997, and the other two Bruce A units early in 1998, to allow operational focus on newer plants.
-Since these had been shut down for some years before refurbishment, they are listed by WNA as under construction, with net power figures.
 Their operational lifetimes are expected to be extended by 25 years.
-Bruce A units 3 and 4 were returned to service in January 2004 and October 2003, respectively.
-Refurbishment of these two units is underway, and unit 3 has undergone a C$300 million upgrade over November 2011 to May 2012 which will extend its operating lifetime by ten years, and unit 4 had a similar life-extending upgrade in 2012.
+Units 3 and 4 were returned to service in January 2004 and October 2003, respectively.
+Refurbishment of units 1 and 2 followed.
+Unit 3 had a C$300 million upgrade over November 2011 to May 2012 which will extend its operating lifetime by ten years, and unit 4 had a similar life-extending upgrade in 2012.
 Replacement of low-pressure turbines is being completed following the reactor refurbishments, at a cost of over $200 million per unit.

-UK-based AMEC is managing Bruce A work.
-The whole Bruce A project was expected to cost C$5.25 billion, with C$2.75 billion for units 1 and 2, C$1.15 billion for unit 3 and $1.35 billion for unit 4.
+UK-based AMEC managed Bruce A work.
+The whole project was expected to cost C$5.25 billion, with C$2.75 billion for units 1 and 2, C$1.15 billion for unit 3 and $1.35 billion for unit 4.
 Early in 2008, with C$2 billion spent, it was announced that the cost of unit 1 & 2 refurbishment would be about C$3 billion, which late in 2010 was increased to C$4.8 billion.
-In November 2011 unit 1 was given regulatory approval for fuel loading, in July 2012 it was authorized to restart, and it was grid-connected in September.
+The installation of new calandria tubes was completed in November 2010.
+In July 2012 unit 1 was authorized to restart, and it was grid-connected in September.
 Unit 2 started up in March 2012 and came back on line in October, after sorting out a generator problem.
 They returned to commercial operation by October and November respectively.
-The installation of new calandria tubes was completed in November 2010.

-Bruce Power will be paid for all electricity from Bruce A on the basis of a 6.3 cents/kWh current reference price capped for 25 years (cf 6.765 ¢/kWh average Ontario spot price in 2005, and 4.5 ¢/kWh floor price for Bruce B – units 5-8).
-If the capital expenditure is over or under the $4.25 billion (apart from unit 4 refurbishment), the difference will be shared between the government and the investors.
-One of the partners in Bruce Power, Cameco (31.6%), said that while it strongly applauded the project it did not meet Cameco's investment criteria, so it received a $200 million payout of its interest in Bruce A. The other partners have set up Bruce A Limited Partnership (BALP) to sublease Bruce A from Bruce Power and to pay for the project.
+Bruce Power is paid for all electricity from Bruce A on the basis of a 6.3 cents/kWh current reference price capped for 25 years (cf 6.765 ¢/kWh average Ontario spot price in 2005, and 4.5 ¢/kWh floor price for Bruce B – units 5-8).
+The difference between the actual capital expenditure and $4.25 billion (apart from unit 4 refurbishment) is shared between the government and the investors.
+One of the partners in Bruce Power, Cameco (31.6%), said before commencement that while it strongly applauded the project it did not meet Cameco's investment criteria, so it received a $200 million payout of its interest in Bruce A. The other partners set up Bruce A Limited Partnership (BALP) to sublease Bruce A from Bruce Power and to pay for the project.

 Decisions on the four Bruce B reactors are pending, though in July 2009 Bruce Power announced that it would focus on refurbishing these rather than building new plants at Bruce, the expected cost being about half that of new plants.
 Early in 2010 the company completed work to uprate the four units from 90% to 93% of original design capacity by modifying the fuel loading.

 These are Canada's newest Candu reactors and currently licensed to 2020-23.
 Following detailed studies, OPG decided on full refurbishment starting about 2016 and consequent 30-year life extension.
 Detailed planning for this will include an environmental assessment, an integrated safety review and an integrated improvement plan that will define the scope, cost and schedule of the refurbishment project.
 The work will involve replacing fuel channels and steam generators and upgrading ancillary systems to current standards.
 The Ontario minister of energy has estimated the cost of the refurbishment in the range of C$ 6-10 billion, about half the cost of replacing them.

-(The Darlington site has been selected by the Ontario government as the location for the province's next nuclear generating facility, of up to 4800 MWe, but this plan is not yet proceeding beyond site studies and site preparation licensing.
+(The Darlington site was selected by the Ontario government as the location for the province's next nuclear generating facility, of up to 4800 MWe, but this plan is not proceeding beyond site studies and site preparation licensing.
 It is proposed to refurbish four Darlington and four Bruce B reactors instead.)